mysociety/theyworkforyou/README.md

 [DOCKER.md](DOCKER.md) has some more detailed notes on the development environment, together with some useful commands and more detailed Docker-specific setup notes.

+To use xdebug in VS Code while using WSL, you'll need to set an environmental variable of the WSL_IP within the subsystem of the IP address of the subsystem.

+# Developing with codespaces

+Start a new codespace on Github by selecting the Code dropdown (top right), and starting a new codespace (or use the [GitHub CLI](https://github.com/cli/cli)).

+This will setup the Docker container and environment.
+Once finished, the link to the site should be avaliable in the ports tab of the terminal panel.

 ### DEPRECATED: Developing with Vagrant

 Please note that we are not currently supporting the Vagrant environment, and may remove it